jbrunton/agileplanning-io-poker/README.md

 ### Design Goals

-Responsive Poker aims to be:
+This app aims to be:

 1. **Responsive** (obviously).
 It should be equally pleasant to use from a desktop (e.g. when working remotely), or from a phone (e.g. when huddling as a team).
 2. **Highly available**.
 Currently it's deployed to [poker.agileplanning.io](http://poker.agileplanning.io) using Heroku, and I intend to ensure it remains functional at all times.
 You can see the recent uptime history [here](http://status.agileplanning.io).